paulavanina/CSS-PracticeFiles/README.md

 In addition to the practice files, this repository features a project titled "Responsive Website Design."

-### Key Features:

-- **HTML5 Standard:** The document follows the HTML5 standard, ensuring compatibility with modern web browsers.
-- **Google Fonts Integration:** Custom fonts from the Google Fonts API are incorporated, adding a unique typographic style to the webpage.
-- **Responsive Image Slider:** Implemented with the LightSlider plugin, the website features a responsive image slider that enhances user engagement across different devices.
+The “Responsive Website Design” project showcases proficiency in creating a modern and visually appealing website using HTML, CSS, jQuery, and Google Fonts.
+It adheres to the HTML5 standard, ensuring compatibility with modern web browsers.
+Additionally, it incorporates custom fonts from the Google Fonts API, adding a unique typographic style to the webpage.
+The project also features a responsive image slider, implemented with the LightSlider plugin, which further enhances user engagement across different devices.
+Featuring a clean layout, intuitive navigation, and elegant styling, the website serves as a practical demonstration of fundamental web development skills.